darioielardi/twirk/docs/spec_v6.md

 ## Errors

-Twirp error responses are always JSON-encoded, regardless of the request's Content-Type, with a corresponding `Content-Type: application/json` header.
+twirk error responses are always JSON-encoded, regardless of the request's Content-Type, with a corresponding `Content-Type: application/json` header.
 This ensures that the errors are human-readable in any setting.

-Twirp errors are a JSON object with the keys:
+twirk errors are a JSON object with the keys:

-* **code**: One of the Twirp error codes as a string.
+* **code**: One of the twirk error codes as a string.
 * **msg**: A human-readable message describing the error as a string.
 * **meta**: (optional) An object with string values holding